Laxmikanta97/Laxmikanta97/README.md

 </h1>
 Automation & Data Testing Engineer | Java | SQL Server | Test Automation (UI+API+Database)

-With 6+ years in IT, I specialize in Authering automation Scripts, Data recon, and ensuring software quality from both application and database perspectives.
+With 7+ years in QA, I specialize in Authering automation Scripts, Data recon, and ensuring software quality from both application and database perspectives.

 📌 What I Do
 ---